sourcegraph/handbook/content/departments/product-engineering/engineering/enablement/content-platform/index.md

 ### Requests

+The content platform team helps with updates or changes to the various [sites we are responsible for](#responsibilities).
 Requests to the content platform team can be made through a Slack workflow:

 1. In the #content-platform channel in Slack, click the + icon, then “Content Platform Request”